8 Really Good Tips for Hanging Curtains

 Curtains add to the beauty of the room and are as important to the finished design as art and wall color.
-A well appointed window treatment can totally transform a common boring window into a dramatic show stopper.
+A beautifully executed window treatment can transform a boring window into a dramatic show stopper.
 Currently, the trend is floor length curtain panels hung on an iron rod or decorative curtain rod with finials.
 The look is simple and elegant.
 Unless the window has lovely architectural style, adding curtain panels can be the final layer that completes a room design.

-The rules and tips listed apply to all window treatments including valances (top treatments).
+Follow these 8 great tips for success with all window treatments including valances (top treatments).

 Tip #1: Hang the Window Treatment High

-Hang the window treatment high to give the illusion of height; this is the most important rule when hanging a curtain.
-The pole or valance should be hung a minimum of 4 inches and a maximum of 12 inches above the top of the window in most cases.
-When this rule is ignored and the curtain is hung on or just above the wood work, it always looks unprofessional and inexpensive.
+This is the most important rule for professional-looking, attractive window treatments: Hang the curtains high to give your room a luxurious illusion of extra height.
+The pole or valance should be positioned a minimum of 4 inches and a maximum of 12 inches above the top of the window in most cases.
 Even a budget valance or unlined curtain panel can look well done and professional when hung at the proper height above the window.
-Don't know how to install a curtain rod?
-Avoid making holes in your walls by calling a local handyman.
+Don't know anything about installing curtain rods?
+Avoid making unnecessary holes in your walls -- hire a local handyman in your area to do the job right.

 Tip #2: Create an Illusion of Height with a Shade